rsmith52/Testing-Data-Analyzer/README.md

 Our code is in the form of a maven java project, and can be imported to most java IDE's such as Eclipse and then run from Main.java.

-Alternatively, we have compiled a .jar that can be run as a standalone on any device running java: Data Analyzer.
+Alternatively, we have compiled a .jar that can be run as a standalone on any device running java: Data Analyzer, which can be found in the target folder.
 However this is currently not finding dependencies correctly, so we recommend running from an IDE like eclipse where you won't experience crashes.

 In the folder called "Test Datasets" there are 3 .csv data files you can use that contain cases to be run through the program.
 When selecting a .csv file, select one of these.